ProgrammingHero1/B9-CRUD-and-JWT-battlefield/Readme.md

 2: Requirement 0002(two) => Updates:
     ● Update a word mistake in the website theme.
     ● You have to implement search in all search page.
 Not in navbar
+3: Requirement 0007(Seven) => Updates:
+    ● Read The main requirement 10 again.
+Some clarifications are provided.
 ```
 ## What To Submit?
 - Your assignment ID/Variant (The name of the pdf requirement file.
 Watch video for more)